fabioturazzi/Shipping_Ecommerce/README.md

 # Ecommerce Shopping Analysis

 ## Project Overview
-This project aims to study the shipping status from an e-commerce company, aiming to identify and understand late deliveries to improve customers' experiences.
-The dataset is obtained from [Kaggle](https://www.kaggle.com/prachi13/customer-analytics), and the analysis is uploaded to [Google Colab](https://colab.research.google.com/drive/1hDEyXAiuXt_i9HjGRUrbZea3SSEiO4mk?authuser=1#scrollTo=rC5cFzL69ZxK)
+This project aims to study the shipping status from an e-commerce company, aiming to identify and understand late deliveries to improve customer experience.
+The dataset is obtained from [Kaggle](https://www.kaggle.com/prachi13/customer-analytics), and the analysis notebook is uploaded to [Google Colab](https://colab.research.google.com/drive/1hDEyXAiuXt_i9HjGRUrbZea3SSEiO4mk?authuser=1#scrollTo=rC5cFzL69ZxK)

 ## Main Method:
 - Data Wrangling with pandas